 We celebrate World Quaker Day on October 6

-- 2018 we celebrated with a Quaker Chocolate cake and morning tea and then gave donations of homebaking and produce to the New Plymouth Mens Overnight Shelter.
+- 2018 we celebrated with a Quaker Chocolate cake and morning tea and then gave donations of home baking and produce to the New Plymouth Men's Overnight Shelter.

-- 2019 we enjoyed morning tea and a visitor from \richmond Meeting in the UK, Mary Russell.
+- 2019 we enjoyed morning tea and a visitor from Richmond Meeting in the UK, Mary Russell.
 To support the theme of sustainability, we launched a project to grow native trees from found seedlings to plant out at a later date.

-In the summer of 2016-17 Taranaki Friends hosted Summer Gathering which brought our isolated group closer to other Friends from all over New Zealand.
+In the summer of 2016-2017 Taranaki Friends hosted Summer Gathering which brought our isolated group closer to other Friends from all over New Zealand.
 During 2017 Taranaki Quakers held a series of workshops to learn about the structure of the Society in New Zealand and to discern how we wished to participate in the future.
-For various reasons, including environmental concerns about fossil fuel use to attend Monthly Meetings in Whanganui a two hour drive away, we decided that it was time to step up and play a full part in the Society by taking on the responsibility of becoming a monthly meeting serving Taranaki members.
-Correspondingly we put our request to the December Monthy Meeting in Whanganui who agreed with the formation of two new monthly meetings.
+For various reasons, including environmental concerns about fossil fuel use to attend Monthly Meetings in Whanganui (a two hour drive away), we decided that it was time to step up and play a full part in the Society by taking on the responsibility of becoming a monthly meeting serving Taranaki members.
+Correspondingly we put our request to the December Monthly Meeting in Whanganui who agreed with the formation of two new monthly meetings.
 This was approved by Yearly Meeting in early 2018 to be effective from 1 January 2018.
-Our first projects were to begin an Outreach programme by hiring a public venue at the Adult Literacy Rooms in Liardet Street, New PLymouth for an advertised monthly public meeting; and to host the 2018-19 Summer Gathering in Inglewood, Taranaki.
+Our first projects were to begin an Outreach programme by hiring a public venue at the Adult Literacy Rooms in Liardet Street, New Plymouth for an advertised monthly public meeting; and to host the 2018-19 Summer Gathering in Inglewood, Taranaki.